 |11.
 Swimming pool||–||–||–||Yes|

-Q.4 What is the difference between the plinth area and the carpet area?
+What is the difference between Built-up Area and Carpet Area?

 Watch Video: Difference Between Plot Area, Built-Up Area, and Carpet Area:

 - Cost of Construction of One Room (10 FT.
 X 10 FT.)

 - How to Calculate Tiles Needed for A FLoor

 - Vastu Tips for Home (BEDROOM, DRAWING ROOM, KITCHEN)